Jupita-io/kotlin/README.md

 This SDK is developed for Android using Kotlin and utilizes Google’s Volley library to create the API calls required.
 This library will allow you to make the required `dump` API calls with Jupita Agent.
 All API calls are made asynchronously, thus there are event listeners available to handle the API results.

 ## Overview
 Jupita Agent is an API product that provides deep learning powered communications analytics.
-Within the SDK documentation, `messageType` will simply refer to who is speaking. `messageType` 0 = `agent`, and `messageType` 1 = `client`, although these labels are handled by the SDK.
+Within the SDK documentation, `message_type` will simply refer to who is speaking. `message_type` 0 = `agent`, and `message_type` 1 = `client`, although these labels are handled by the SDK.

-The required parameters for the APIs include setting `messageType`, along with assigning an `agentId` + `clientId` to be passed - how this is structured or deployed is completely flexible and customizable.
-Please note when assigning the `agentId` that no data will be available for that particular agent until the agent has sent at least 1 utterance via the `dump` API.
+The required parameters for the APIs include setting `message_type`, along with assigning an `agent_id` + `client_id` to be passed - how this is structured or deployed is completely flexible and customizable.
+Please note when assigning the `agent_id` that no data will be available for that particular agent until the agent has sent at least 1 utterance via the `dump` API.

 ## APIs
 There is one API within the Jupita Agent product – `dump`: